COURT APPOINTED SPECIAL ADVOCATES FOR NEVADA'S CHILDREN

 • CASA volunteers come from all walks of life.
 More than half of all CASA volunteers are employed full-time.

-• CASA volunteers are well trained and supported by competent and professional staff.
+• A CASA for kids is well trained and supported by competent and professional staff.

 • Judges, attorneys, child protective workers, and parents overwhelmingly report that CASA volunteers make a difference with the children they serve.